Pages

 Like the educated but underemployed Chinese scholars during the Mongol Yuan dynasty I sometimes

-share the cultural ideals of a reclusive world and often try to translate those ideals through a symbolic
+share the cultural ideals of a reclusive world and often try to translate those ideals through a symbolicshorthand.

 Many Chinese mountain paintings were painted in shades of black and white to limit distractions and concentrate on the inner essence of energy and spirit.
 These mountains remain unfinished and with time will acquire a patina through handling and exposure to the elements.